-Criteria Exclusion Criteria Age The title states that the full focus of the study is: children under 5 primary school learners Key Stage 1 higher education adults JLATION Additional needs The title states that the full focus of the study is: Learners with EBD Any specified learning difficulty (such as Williams Syndrome) JODA Setting / Context The title states that the full study takes place in non-mainstream school settings: laboratory studies museum education home-schooling special schools (including alternative provision) Geographical location The title clearly states that the intervention was wholly conducted in an educational system that at no point has either taken part in PISA studies or is associated with systems that have taken part in PISA studies.
+Criteria Exclusion Criteria POPULATION Age The title states that the full focus of the study is: Additional needs The title states that the full focus of the study is: • Learners with EBD • Any specified learning difficulty (such as Williams Syndrome) Setting / Context The title states that the full study takes place in non-mainstream school settings: laboratory studies museum education home-schooling special schools (including alternative provision) Geographical location The title clearly states that the intervention was wholly conducted in an educational system that at no point has either taken part in PISA studies or is associated with systems that have taken part in PISA studies.
 INTERVENTION Intervention type The title clearly states that the intervention was in a subject or area which is not mathematical.
-IDY IGN Language The study is not published in, or translated into, English.
-STU DES Publication Date The study was published prior to 1968.
+STUDY DESIGN Language The study is not published in, or translated into, English.
+Publication Date The study was published prior to 1968.